diningphil/PyDGN/README.md

 If you find a bug, please open an issue to report it, and we will do our best to solve it.
 For generic/technical questions, please email us rather than opening an issue.

 ## License:
-PyDGN is GPL 3.0 licensed, as found in the LICENSE file.
+PyDGN is GPL 3.0 licensed, as written in the LICENSE file.